Yamaska River: Citizen Collective Art Movement

-A portion of the mural Qu'es-tu devenu, Yamaska? under Patrick-Hackett bridge in Granby, QC.
+A portion of the mural Qu'es-tu devenu, Yamaska? under Patrick-Hackett bridge in Granby, Quebec.

 11 May 2013 saw the inauguration of two collective artworks "URGENCE YAMASKA" (Yamaska Emergency) and "LA YAMASKA, C'EST NOUS..."
 (The Yamaska, it is us...), during the community art project Art-Yamaska; the art is said to be issue of a collective reflection about the river's health and depicts several clear environmental messages.
 The project aims education of ecological awareness linked to the Yamaska's health.
 Along with the artwork's public exposition on Granby's water pumping station, the project included poetry reading, a photography exposition, and several mural and mosaic workshops, culminating in festivities on the river's celebration day in 2013.
 Since their installment, the collective murals have gained much renown and visibility due to their location just off a popular cycling network (a large portion of it within meters of the river).

 In May 2015, a new artful message followed in the Art-Yamaska project with the creation of "Qu'es-tu devenu Yamaska?"
 (What have you become, Yamaska?) a few kilometers downstream the same cycling track as the previous mural.
 Once more, workshops were organized by the art and creativity non-profit organization Atelier 19 to allow a group of youth to invent an environmental message to be posted underneath and on the sides of Patrick-Hackett bridge; the place is famous for its vandalism in the form of graffiti art, the message is thus expressed conjointly and with inspiration from that art movement.